-time management for beginning and advanced bloggers
+time management for food bloggers

 in this video i'm going chat about where to split your time between blogging and promotion.

 if you're anything like me, you're busy, and if you're trying to keep up with a blog, it's only a part of your life. how do you spend your time so that you max out your productivity to grow your blog?

 where should you be spending your time? that's what we're gonna explore in this video.

 also, when i reference bloggers here, i'm speaking to those of you starting personal blogs as well as in-house and brand bloggers starting on a new company blog.